nigelainscoe/SqlIRR/README.md

 ##

 This project is heavily based on the work of Joseph A. Nyirenda and Mai Kalange.
 You can find more information about this at http://zainco.blogspot.com/2008/08/internal-rate-of-return-using-newton.html

+Since creating this I have learned how to import the Microsoft Visual Basic Finance library into SQL Server CLR functions and leverage their capability